 - Do not rub/scratch or traumatize the procedure area while it is healing; touching the procedure area with your fingers may cause an infection from unseen bacteria.
 Furthermore, your fingers may have added oils that can cause the pigment color to be removed.

 - Sabbing in a normal part of the healing process.
 Don't freak out if your scabbing comes off and it looks like it's taking pigment away with it.
-This process can leave a "patchy" apperance to the brows which is why you should not pick at your scabs - let them fall off NATURALLY.
+This process can leave a "patchy' let the scabs fall off NATURALLY.
 Picking your scabs can cause scarring, premature loss of pigment/hair and even an infection.
-The approximate scabbing period is 14 days however, healing can be prolonged if you’re immune system is compromised if you are generally stressed, and by poor diet.
+The approximate scabbing period is typically 7-14 days however, healing can be prolonged if you’re immune system is compromised if you are generally stressed, and by poor diet.

 - No sweating (salt is your worse enemy and will draw out the pigment!); No heavy work outs, saunas, laying out in the sun, swimming in chlorinated pools/ jacuzzi’s/ocean until area is completely healed.